kordaki/tv-maze-2/README.md

 - Add one Readme file per each folder to explain what is this folder for
 - Mobile friendly in list, and single page
 - Deploy on github-page
+- It has Serries and shows. it would be nice to group them together

 ## Recommended IDE Setup